 Our first contribution to the Republic of Korea was to transform the Yongyun biogas plant in Ulsan to the most efficient biogas facility in the country

 Scandinavian Biogas was contracted for the BOT project and all work had to be done with a minimal influence on current food waste treatment.
-The improvements were finalized by the middle of 2010 and the city could thus start to re-direct food waste to the plant. all different parts of the investment By 2011, the amount of processed food waste had increased to 156 tons per day, with 191 tons in 2012, a figure that rose to an average of 208 tons of processed food waste per day in 2013.
+The improvements were finalized by the middle of 2010 and the city could thus start to re-direct food waste to the plant.
+By 2011, the amount of processed food waste had increased to 156 tons per day, with 191 tons in 2012, a figure that rose to an average of 208 tons of processed food waste per day in 2013.
 2014 resulted in a small decrease, with an averge of 203 tons of food waste per day (183 tons of food waste per day in 2018).
 The gas production increased from 5 000-8 000 normal cubic meter per day to the current 28 300 (2016).